duckdb/duckdb-web/community_extensions/documentation.md

 ## Submit a Community Extension

-Extensions are hosted as Github repositories.
+Communinity Extensions must be public, open-source, and hosted on GitHub.

-Users are encouraged to check the relevant extension repository for giving feedback, look at the implementation, and report issues.
+Users of such extensions are encouraged to check the relevant extension repository for giving feedback, to look at the implementation, and to report issues.

-Repositories needs to be public, open-source, and hosted on GitHub.

-Submitting a Community Extension is a matter of opening a pull request to the [Community Extensions Repository](https://github.com/duckdb/community-extensions) adding a single `description.yml` file in the folder `extensions/⟨name_of_extension⟩`.
+To submit a Community Extension, please open a pull request to the [Community Extensions Repository](https://github.com/duckdb/community-extensions) with a single `description.yml` file in the folder `extensions/⟨name_of_the_extension⟩`.

 ### YAML Descriptor

-The structure of the YAML descriptor is as follow:
+The structure of the YAML descriptor is as follows:

 | Field | Description |
 |--|--|